An Asymptotic Orthogonality Relation for ${\rm GL}(n, \mathbb R)$: Bounding the Eisenstein spectrum

 Then We may restrict our integration to the domain $|\im(s)|\le T$, since $e^{{s_1^2}/{T^2}}$ decays exponentially otherwise.
 On this domain, we use Stirling's bound \eqref{eq:Stirling} for the Gamma function, as well as the Vinogradov bound We get from which it follows immediately that $\big|\mathcal E_{\mathcal B,1}\big| \; \ll \; T^{2R+\varepsilon}.$ So our desired result holds in the case $n=2$.

 We now proceed to the general case.
 For $n>2$, in order to establish bounds for $\mathcal{E}_{\mathcal{P},\Phi}$, we need to know that our main theorem is true for all $k<n$.
 The reason this is needed is because we have to bound Rankin-Selberg L-functions $L(s,\phi_{k}\times \phi_{k'})$ with $2\leq k,k'<n$.
-This will require knowing the Weyl Law (Theorem \ref{th:WeylLaw2}) for $2\leq k,k'<n$.
-We may assume by induction, however, that this is indeed the case, i.e., the Weyl Law holds for all $2\leq k<n$.
+This will require knowing the Weyl law with harmonic weights (Theorem \ref{th:WeylLaw2}) for $2\leq k,k'<n$.
+We may assume by induction, however, that this is indeed the case, i.e., the Weyl law with harmonic weights holds for all $2\leq k<n$.

 Now recall that, for the parabolic $\mathcal{P}$ associated to a partition $n=n_1+\cdots + n_r$, we have

 where $\alpha_{_{\mathcal P,\Phi}}(s)$ is given by (see (\ref{langlandsparamsforPhi}))

 Since $\sum\limits_{i=1}^{n_k} \alpha_{k,i} = 0$ for all $1\le k\le r$ we see that $\sum\limits_{k=1}^{r} \sum\limits_{i=1}^{n_k} (\alpha_{k,i}+s_k)^2 = \sum\limits_{k=1}^{r} \sum\limits_{i=1}^{n_k} (\alpha_{k,i}^2+s_k^2).$